fadri14/TimeAppTracker/README.md

 ```

 ## Roadmap
+- Add statistics
+- Add feature to pause timer
+- Possibility to request a specific date
-- Add and remove applications in the following application list
+- Add the possibility to notify when an application has exceeded a certain time
+- Add support for flatpaks
 - A TUI